austin-thompson/flutter-app-boilerplate/db/README.md

 ### Simple Setup with `setup_db.sql`

 If you prefer a quicker setup, you can run the provided `setup_db.sql` script.
-It includes all necessary commands to configure your database, create tables, functions, and triggers, and insert sample data.
+It includes all necessary commands to configure your database.

 1. **Download or Copy `setup_db.sql`**: The `setup_db.sql` file is located in the `db/` subdirectory of the project.